sillygoose/multisma2/README.md

     - python-dateutil
     - jmespath
     - influxdb
+    - pvlib (which requires pandas, numpy. scipy, and tables)
 - SMA Sunny Boy inverter(s) supporting WebConnect
 - Docker (a Dockerfile is supplied to allow running in a Docker container)